jacobbat/resume/resume.md

 #### AWS Quick Start and Marketplace product placement | Fortune Cloud 100 DevOps company

-* Created AWS Quick Start and Marketplace products for the client's repository manager solution running on EC2, ECS, and EKS services
+* Created infrastructure automation code and the associated AWS Quick Start and Marketplace products for the customer's CI/CD application to deploy on EC2, ECS, and EKS services

 #### RedHat OpenShift All-in-One deployment in AWS | Fortune 10 technology company